-B5.
-Of the initial 2003 cohort, how many did not persist and did not graduate for the following reasons: death, permanent disability, service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B6.
-Final 2003 cohort, after adjusting for allowable exclusions: [Subtract question B5 from question B4) B7.
-Of the initial 2003 cohort, how many completed the program in four years or less (by August 31, 2007): B8.
-Of the initial 2003 cohort, how many completed the program in more than four years but in five years or less (after August 31, 2007 and by August 31, 2008): B9.
-Of the initial 2003 cohort, how many completed the program in more than five years but in six years or less (after August 31, 2008 and by August 31, 2009): B10.
+B10.
 Total graduating within six years (sum of questions B7, B8, and B9): B11.
-Six-year graduation rate for 2003 cohort (question B10 divided by question B6): 61 % For Two-Year Institutions Please provide data for the 2007 cohort if available.
-If 2007 cohort data are not available, provide data for the 2006 cohort.
-2007Cohort B12.
-Initial 2007 cohort, total of first-time, full-time degree/certificate-seeking students: B13.
-Of the initial 2007 cohort, how many did not persist and did not graduate for the following reasons: death, permanent disability, service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B14.
-Final 2007 cohort, after adjusting for allowable exclusions: (Subtract question B13 from question B12) B15.
+Six-year graduation rate for 2005 cohort (question B10 divided by question B6): 63% Fall 2004 Cohort Report for the cohort of full-time first-time bachelor's (or equivalent) degree-seeking undergraduate stud Fall 2004.
+Include in the cohort those who entered your institution during the summer term preceding Fa B4.
+Initial 2004 cohort of first-time, full-time bachelor's (or equivalent) degree-seeking undergraduate st students: udents; total all B5.
+Of the initial 2004 cohort, how many did not persist and did not graduate for the following reasons: disability, service in the armed forces, foreign aid service of the federal government, or official church m allowable exclusions: B6.
+Final 2004 cohort, after adjusting for allowable exclusions: 188 (Subtract question B5 from question B4) B7.
+Of the initial $\frac{1}{2004}$ cohort, how many completed the program in four years or less (by August 31, 2004) 08): 92 B8.
+Of the initial 2004 cohort, how many completed the program in more than four years but in five year August 31, 2008 and by August 31, 2009): 17 rs or less (after B9.
+Of the initial 2004 cohort, how many completed the program in more than five years but in six years 31, 2009 and by August 31, 2010): 2 or less (after August B10.
+Total graduating within six years (sum of questions B7, B8, and B9): B11.
+Six-year graduation rate for 2004 cohort (question B10 divided by question B6): 59% For Two-Year Institutions Please provide data for the 2008 cohort if available.
+If 2008 cohort data are not available, provide data for or the 2007 cohort.
+2008 Cohort B12.
+Initial 2008 cohort, total of first-time, full-time degree/certificate-seeking students: B13.
+Of the initial 2008 cohort, how many did not persist and did not graduate for the following reasons: disability, service in the armed forces, foreign aid service of the federal government, or official church m allowable exclusions: B14.
+Final 2008 cohort, after adjusting for allowable exclusions: (Subtract question B13 from question B12) B15.
 Completers of programs of less than two years duration (total): B16.
-Completers of programs of less than two years within 150 percent of normal time: B17.
-Completers of programs of at least two but less than four years (total):
+Completers of programs of less than two years within 150 percent of normal time:

-B18.
+B17.
+Completers of programs of at least two but less than four years (total): B18.
 Completers of programs of at least two but less than four years within 150 percent of normal time: B19.
 Total transfers-out (within three years) to other institutions: B20.
 Total transfers to two-year institutions: B21.
-Total transfers to four-year institutions: 2006 Cohort B12.
-Initial 2006 cohort, total of first-time, full-time degree/certificate-seeking students: B13.
-Of the initial 2006 cohort, how many did not persist and did not graduate for the following reasons: death, permanent disability, service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B14.
-Final 2006 cohort, after adjusting for allowable exclusions: (Subtract question B13 from question B12) B15.
+Total transfers to four-year institutions: 2007 Cohort B12.
+Initial 2007 cohort, total of first-time, full-time degree/certificate-seeking students: B13.
+Of the initial 2007 cohort, how many did not persist and did not graduate for the following reasons: death, permanent disability, service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B14.
+Final 2007 cohort, after adjusting for allowable exclusions: (Subtract question B13 from question B12) B15.
 Completers of programs of less than two years duration (total): B16.
 Completers of programs of less than two years within 150 percent of normal time: B17.
 Completers of programs of at least two but less than four years (total): B18.
 Completers of programs of at least two but less than four years within 150 percent of normal time: B19.
 Total transfers-out (within three years) to other institutions: B20.
 Total transfers to two-year institutions: B21.
 Total transfers to four-year institutions: